 Hence we come to a landmark that remains for all to see.
 The medieval castle, Palace of the Grand Master, was built during the early 14th Century by the Knights of Rhodes – but then later controlled by the Persians, Romans, Byzantines, Ottomans, Italians, and then finally back to the Greeks.

 Kos – There are many historical sites to see when you arrive in Kos.
 Churches, monuments, squares, agora, ruins of the an ancient gymnasium, the ancient Odeon, castle, windmill, and statues.
 Seen immediately as you enter the harbor of Kos, is the ancient Nerantzia Castle built by the Knights of Saint John.
 The construction of the castle started in 1495 by the Grand Master D’ Aubusson.
 It was later continued by D’ Amboise and finally completed by Del Carretto in 1514.
 There are many unique features that are worthy seeing when there.

 Patmos – Of all the many historical places to visit in Patmos Island, the one that stands out the most and seen from all corners of the island, is the famous Monastery of St. John.
 It is a magnificent structure perched on top of a large hill.
 You really can’t miss it when you are nearing the island’s harbor.
 Built like a fortress, this overwhelming place of significant history is certainly one of the must-see sites on your yacht holidays.

-Should your private yacht charter holidays be planned for the Greek Islands, you might like to visit these historically significant places and explore.
+Should your luxury yacht charter holidays be planned for the Greek Islands, you might like to visit these historically significant places and explore.